Mashal199/DysglycemiaPrediction/README.md

 5. Find Jupyter Notebook from the applications below and run it.
 6. You should be able to navigate to the ipynb files from our project to open and run them.

+### Setup Part 2 (Required for code execution)
+If you wish to reproduce the results found in the notebooks, first put the MIMIC-IV dataset (in gzip format) in the root folder of the project or "/".
+An example would just be a path like "mimic-iv-3.1/mimic-iv-3.1/icu/chartevents.csv.gz" which the code will use.
+Then run all notebooks in order shown below.
+You may skip the LSTM Model.ipynb file entirely.
+Note this will take around 5+ hours on a local machine.

 ### Reading Order

-The preferred reading order of the notebooks is from the simpler models to the more complex.
+The preferred reading/execution order of the notebooks is from the simpler models to the more complex.
 Starting with the EDA and Datagen for deep learning.
-The "LSTM Model.ipynb" is an optional file to read, it is only used as a benchmark and it is uninteresting and unnecessary to run for our study.
+The "LSTM Model.ipynb" is an optional file to read/execute, it is only used as a benchmark and it is uninteresting and unnecessary to run for our study.

 1. Small MIMIC EDA and LSTM Datagen.ipynb
 2. LSTM Model.ipynb